 Project Schedule

-The project will be divided up into five 2-weeek iterations.
-See Table 4.1 for iteration specific dates.
-Each iteration (sprint) will begin with a kick-off meeting where the team will determine which stories should be included in the iteration and each supporting task for the story will be assigned to a team member.
+The project will be divided up into five two-week iterations.
+Table 4.1 outlines the specific dates for each iteration.
+For detailed information regarding each project schedule task, refer to Appendix A: Project Schedule Breakdown.
+Each iteration will begin with a kick-off meeting where the team will determine which stories should be included in the iteration, and each supporting task for the story will be assigned to a team member.
 During this meeting, any new requirements will be estimated as well as any existing requirements that the team feels needs reevaluating.
-The set of all stories to be completed will be termed the product backlog.
+The set of all stories to be completed will be termed the “product backlog.”